Code52/code52.github.com/_posts/2012-03-20-scanner-recap.md

 ## How'd we go?

-The week started well, @tobin had some good code that was working and scanning well and it wasn't fully featured but it was working, so that's great!  .... and then we tested it on @aeoth's scanner.
+The week started well, @tobin dived in with functional (even if not fully featured) code... until we tried @aeoth's scanner...

 From there it was an incredibly painful experience trying to work out how WIA really works, and the best way to proceed.